Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 What are some of the applications that are specific to LLMs and which are generic to AI?

 *Congratulations!
 You know a lot of LLM-specific applications.
 These will continue to grow because of their versatility in understanding and generating human language.*

+---
+### Business applications
+As technology advances change in different industries, it's important to know what it can do.
+One such breakthrough is the development of LLMs, which can be used in many different ways.
+You saw how they were applied to the finance, healthcare, and education industries.
+Using your understanding of LLMs, see if you can identify even more applications.

+Which of the following business applications can benefit from using large language models?
+Select the four answers that apply.